 The Makarska Coast, also known as the “Makarska Riviera” is Croatia’s most popular mainland resort.
 Featuring excellent beaches and a spectacular mountain backdrop, Makarska also offers some of the region’s best wines.
 Wandering the town of Makarska offers the opportunity to visit numerous churches and cathedrals, as well as two ancient monasteries.
 Visitors seeking adventure activities can head for nearby Cetina for white water rafting and ziplining.

 Korčula Island, covered in thick forest and stippled with mountains, is the location of Korčula Town, known as both the birthplace of Marco Polo and as one of the prettiest towns in the region.
-The walled town has terra cotta roofs that seem to burn in the sun, contrasted with the blue of the surrounding Adriatic.
+The walled town has terracotta roofs that seem to burn in the sun, contrasted with the blue of the surrounding Adriatic.
 Sun worshipers will find a series of small beaches east of town, while culture buffs can remain within the town walls to visit its many churches, art shops and the Marco Polo House.

-Mljet Island is a nature-lover’s paradise.
+Mljet Island is a nature lover's paradise.
 Covered in dense woods and punctuated with limestone mountains, a third of Mljet’s surface consists of the Mljet National Park.
 Visitors can hike or cycle through the park or take a boat ride on one of its two salt-water lakes.
-The island is also rich with wildlife, including wild boar, hare, and deer, while underwater are grouper and the protected monk seal.
+The island is also rich with wildlife, including wild boar, hare, and deer, while underwater is grouper and the protected monk seal.
 Mljet’s coast is dotted with beautiful beaches, including Saplunara, at its southeastern tip, considered one of the best beaches in the region.

-Hvar Island is a favorite holiday getaway for Croatians, and it’s not difficult to see why.
+Hvar Island is a favourite holiday getaway for Croatians, and it’s not difficult to see why.
 In addition to sparkling coves and sweet-smelling lavender fields, Hvar Island features Hvar Town, the perfect spot to wander the Old Town, admire Venetian architecture, and hike to the hilltop Fortica to enjoy the views.
-After a gourmet meal at one of the town’s restaurants, set out to explore the pristine beaches of the nearby Pakleni Islands, before heading back at sundown to enjoy dancing and cocktails at an afterhours beach bar.
+After a gourmet meal at one of the town’s restaurants, set out to explore the pristine beaches of the nearby Pakleni Islands, before heading back at sundown to enjoy dancing and cocktails at an after hours beach bar.

 Stari Grad, on Hvar Island, lies at the end of a long bay and serves as a quieter, more leisurely alternative to Hvar Town.
 Founded by the Greeks in 384 BC, Stari Grad is the oldest town in the region and, in fact, its name means “Old Town”.
-Outside this stately and charming town lay fields still divided the ancient Greek method of parceling.
+Outside this stately and charming town lay fields still divided the ancient Greek method of parcelling.

 Vis was off limits to tourism until 1989, due to its status as a military installation.
-Now, visitors can enjoy this largely untouched island, with its superb beaches and impressive inland mountain chain.
+Now, visitors can enjoy this largely untouched island, with its superb beaches and an impressive inland mountain chain.
 The town of Vis features Venetian-Gothic architecture and the white-walled Our Lady of Spilica.
-The island is also home to the remains of Issa, an ancient Greek settlement and the oldest urban center in Croatia.
+The island is also home to the remains of Issa, an ancient Greek settlement and the oldest urban centre in Croatia.